-At the centre of a large rural agricultural hinterland Stirling encompasses some of the flattest and most productive land in Scotland where agriculture and its related industries has played, and still does, a big part in the local economy.
+At the centre of a large rural agricultural hinterland, Stirling encompasses some of the flattest and most productive land in Scotland where agriculture and its related industries have played, and still do, a big part in the local economy.

 Stirling Schools & Education

 Stirling’s education provision is of a high standard.
-According to the Standards and Quality Report 2017/18 issued by Stirling Council, it stated that “in terms of SCQF awards obtained by school leavers, student performance in Stirling is above the national average”.
+According to the Standards and Quality Report 2021/22 issued by Stirling Council, students across all levels perform well, exceeding Scotland’s overall attainment averages.

 As with England, children attend the nearest school in their catchment area.
 There are 40 primary schools and 7 secondaries dotted around the city.